Dalada89/ravelryHPKCHCpostAnalyser/README.md

 ## General

 This python tool is written to analyse a forum page on ravelry and all submitted projects will be extracted.
-The saved content from the post is shonw below:
+The saved content from the post is shown below:

 1. The user name
 2. the course id,